-If you’ve got quite a lot to water and your hosepipe won’t stretch all the way to the bottom of your garden, a garden water sprayer is the perfect accessory.
+If you’ve got quite a lot of watering to do and your hosepipe won’t stretch all the way to the bottom of your garden, a garden water sprayer is the perfect accessory.
 Designed with a larger capacity than a standard watering can, these sprayers often come with shoulder straps so they’re easy to carry around your garden.
-They also double up as a great weed sprayer, holding insecticides, pesticides and herbicides – just don’t forget to thoroughly wash it out if you’re going to use it for water again!
+They also double up as a great weed sprayer, holding insecticides, pesticides and herbicides – but it’s best to use a separate sprayer for this to avoid any cross-contamination.

-A sprinkler system is a must-have for a lush, green lawn, providing great coverage to those areas that need it most.
+A sprinkler system is a must-have if you’re after a lush, green lawn, as it’ll provide great coverage to those areas that need it most.
 They’re also perfect for using in unplanted areas where you need to increase the moisture level.

 Top tip: A water sprinkler is also ideal for keeping the kids entertained during the warmer summer months.
 They’ll love jumping through them when they want to cool off!

-If you’ve got a lot of things to water and just don’t have the time, an automated irrigation system can be a lifesaver.
-Replacing hoses and watering cans, drip irrigation or sprinkler irrigation systems allow you to water a large number of plants just by turning one tap on.
+If you’ve got a lot of things to water and just don’t have the time to keep on top of it all, an automated irrigation system can be a lifesaver.
+Great for replacing hoses and watering cans, drip irrigation or sprinkler irrigation systems allow you to water a large number of plants just by turning one tap on.

 Top tip: Apply a thick layer of mulch, compost or chip bark on soil between plants to help keep the moisture in and suppress weeds.

-Before you start watering your plants, it’s worth checking the water requirement for each one so you can be sure you’re giving them everything need.
-For example:
+Before you start watering your plants, it’s worth checking the water requirement for each one so you can be sure you’re giving them everything they need.
+Here’s some general guidance:

-Fruit and Veg: Any edible produce needs careful watering because droughts can affect the part of the plant that’s edible.
+Fruit and veg: Any edible produce needs careful watering because droughts can affect the part of the plant that’s edible.
 Make sure leafy crops (i.e. spinach and lettuce) are never without water.
 Other crops tend to need watering when you’ve sown them, when you transplant them and when they come to fruit.
-It’s also worth watering them once again approximately two weeks before they’re due to be harvested.
+It’s also worth watering them once again approximately two weeks before they’re due to be harvested (and more regularly in any particularly dry spells).
 Onions need little, if any, watering.

-Herbaceous Perennials: To boost their growth, particularly during hot, dry periods, they will need watering.
-To achieve a border that’s drought proof, opt for a plant that is tolerant to periods of dry weather, e.g. lavender.
+Herbaceous perennials: To boost their growth, particularly during hot, dry periods, they will need watering.
+To achieve a border that’s drought proof, opt for plants that are tolerant to periods of dry weather, e.g. lavender.

-Shrubs and Trees Recently Planted: For shrubs and trees that have been planted within the last five years, you will need to keep them well hydrated as they are still vulnerable to drought stress.
+Recently planted shrubs and trees: For shrubs and trees that have been planted within the last five years, you’ll need to keep them well hydrated as they’re still vulnerable to drought stress.

-Established Shrubs and Trees: Due to the large roots these have, they don’t usually need watering.
+Established shrubs and trees: Due to their large roots, they don’t usually need watering.
 However, during droughts, their growth may benefit from a good watering.

 Find everything you need to keep your garden hydrated this summer in our watering section at wilko.com